-The TeX, LaTeX, and Bibtex toolchain is hard to use well.
+TeX, LaTeX, and Bibtex are hard to use well.
 Papers often demonstrate problems that are easy to fix once you know how.
-This page lists some common LaTeX problems, with fixes, indexed by mnemonic for quick reference.
+This page describes some common LaTeX problems, indexed by mnemonic for quick reference, and explains how to fix them.

-dash · extraspace · footnote · frenchspace · hyphen · mathptmx · mathunit · mathvar · mid · namefont · negative · ordinal · quote · range · refcap · refnoun · thousands
+dash · dots · extraspace · footnote · frenchspace · hyphen · mathptmx · mathunit · mathvar · mid · namefont · negative · ordinal · quote · range · refcap · refnoun · thousands · verbatim

-Typeset parenthetical dashes either as en dashes with word space, or as em dashes without word space.
+Typeset parenthetical dashes as en dashes with word space, or as em dashes without word space.
 Don’t put spaces around em dashes.
-Either dash style is fine, but always be consistent.
+Either dash style is fine, but be consistent.
+(Or try the extdash package.)

 → | This style – spaced en dashes – looks great, and is common in Europe. |